Childlessness in the Age of Communication Deconstructing Silence

 Cristina Archetti started researching childlessness after being diagnosed with "unexplained infertility".
 She soon discovered that, although involuntary childlessness affects an increasing number of women and men across the world, this topic is shrouded taboo and shame.
-This book is both a readable analysis of the way the silence surrounding this issue is socially and politically constructed and a first-person ethnographic account of the existential questions posed by involuntary childlessness.
+This book is both a first-person reflection about the existential questions posed by involuntary childlessness and a readable account of the way the silence surrounding this topic is socially and politically constructed.

-Childlessness in the Age of Communication draws on a range of disciplines and fields including sociology, health, gender and sexuality studies, communication, media studies, politics and anthropology.
+Childlessness in the Age of Communication draws upon a range of disciplines and fields including sociology, health, gender and sexuality studies, communication, politics and anthropology.
 It is a book for all those interested in childlessness and innovative qualitative research methodologies.